tedhwang007/swd/Chapter 2/README.md

 A heatmap is a way to visualize data in tabular format, where in place of (or in addition to) the numbers, you leverage colored cells that convey the relative magnitude of the numbers.
 **color saturation**
 ## 4. **Graphs**
-4 main tpyes: points, lines, bars, and area.
+4 main tpyes: points, lines, bars, and area.<br>
 I. **Points**:
-Scatterplot:
+> Scatterplot:
 II. **Lines**:
-Line graph
+> Line graph
-Slopegraph
+> Slopegraph
 III. **Bars**:
-Vertical bar chart
+> Vertical bar chart
-Horizontal bar chart
+> Horizontal bar chart
-Stacked horizontal bar chart
+> Stacked horizontal bar chart
-Waterfall chart
+> Waterfall chart
 IV. **Area**:
 ## Avoid: pie charts, donut charts, 3D, and secondary y‐axes